 To watch the video, go to the course page and click the arrow on the right-hand side of the screen.

 Pathways takes about an hour to complete.
 During the training, you will make decisions in the roles of 4 different characters (primary care physician, nurse, pharmacist, and patient) who have the potential to prevent opioid-related ADEs.

 - It’s not possible to save your place if you need to stop before finishing the training, so be sure to allow time to complete the training all at once.

 Get CPE or CME Credit

 If you would like to receive continuing education credit after completing Pathways, please complete the appropriate post-test.

 - See how to get continuing pharmacy education (CPE) credit

 For medical professionals:

-The physician portion of this course has been approved for 1 CME.
 You can earn 4 CME for taking all four scenarios in the course which in addition to the physician module provides insight into the nurse, patient and pharmacist role in the appropriate, safe and effective use of opioids to manage chronic pain.